 Sesame cluster frontline demonstrations at farmers' fields showed that the use of better technologies greatly raised yields as well as farmers' gross and net profits.
 Therefore, it is necessary to use efficient extension techniques like training and demonstrations to spread the high-yielding varieties with upgraded technologies among farmers.
 As a result, it can be said that sesame technology contributes to revenue and ought to be expanded.
 The findings indicated that better technology demonstrations had a beneficial impact on production qualities and increased sesame output compared to current farmers' practices.

-REFERENCES:
+REFERENCES

 Abate T, Fisher M, Abdoulaye T, Girma Kassie T, Lunduka R, Marenya P, Asnake W. Characteristics of maize cultivars in Africa: How modern are they and how many do smallholder farmers grow.
 Agriculture & Food Security.
 2017; 6: 30.